R3ta update. R3ta update. Click for full update

 Quick Notes

-• Some peptides dissolve slowly — swirl and rest 5–10 minutes.
+• Some peptides dissolve slowly — swirl and allow 5–10 minutes.

 Conclusion